rebcabin/tangledown/README.md

 The regexes in this noweb, `anywhere_regexes`, match `block` tags that may be indented,  preserving indentation.
 The `block_end_re` regex also preserves indentation.

-I converted the 'o' in 'block' to a harmless regex group `[o]` so that _block_end_ doesn't match itself.
+I converted the 'o' in 'block' to a harmless regex group `[o]` so that `block_end_re` won't match itself.
 That makes it safe to run this code on this here document itself.

 <!-- #raw -->
 <noweb name="anywhere_regexes">